Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 Obstacle #2: Trying to make a healthy meatball with leaner meat.

-In our attempt to be healthier without going vegetarian, we started buying leaner beef.
+In our home we try to attempt to be healthier without going vegetarian, thus we started buying leaner beef.
 No more 75/25, not even 85/15, I’m talking 93/7.

 Yikes!
-I admit 93/7 is not my favorite, I like 85/15.
-But we’re trying to be healthier.
+93/7?!
 This caused my meatballs to be more dry.
 Less fat means a less moist meatball.

 And without the extra fat, it didn’t hold as much flavor either.
 It was like it just cooked away.